wp-plugins/login-tracker-logs/readme.txt

 Stable tag: 1.1
 License: Free

 Track logins (username + IP+COUNTRY+CITY).
-Also, send nofitication to admin, when unknown user logins =OR= allow login only to specific IPs.
+Also, send nofitication to admin, when unknown user logins |OR| allow login only to specific IPs.

 == Description ==

 After plugin activation, go to  "Dashboard"->"Settings"->"Login Tracks".
+(SEE OTHER MUST_HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html )

 Related Links: